About

 Current Work:

-Brief description of responsibilities:
+Brief Description of responsibilities:

-I work with companies as a board member or advisor/consultant to senior management to help achieve goals and strategic objectives.
+I currently work with companies as a board member or advisor/consultant to senior management to help achieve goals and strategic objectives.

 Briefly describe a notable memory from your days at Carroll: